sleeplessinc/log5/README.md

 ## Use with "g"

-If you combine the log5 module with the g module, you can do this, to globalize the log5 functions and set a log level of 1
+If you combine the "log5" module with the "g" module, you can do this, to globalize the log5 functions and set a log level of 1

 	require("g")("log5")(1);